ramsey-devs/ramsey/README.md

 ## Why Ramsey

-Just as the names of other probabilistic languages are inspired by researchers in the field (e.g., Stan, Edward, Turing), Ramsey takes its name from one of my favourite philosophers/mathematicians, [Frank Ramsey](https://plato.stanford.edu/entries/ramsey/).
+Just as the names of other probabilistic languages are inspired by researchers in the field (e.g., Stan, Edward, asdasdTuring), Ramsey takes its name from one of my favourite philosophers/mathematicians, [Frank Ramsey](https://plato.stanford.edu/entries/ramsey/).